MoonaWorks/VRMLiveViewer-AutoCamera/README.md

 ## Getting Started

-If this is your first time using the project, start with the [Getting Started Guide](docs/Getting_Started_EN.md).

 Give the specification and sample JSON to a generative AI, then describe the BPM, frame range, character number, and the camera work you want in natural language.
 The AI can use these materials to create AutoCamera JSON for VRM Live Viewer.

 ## Files